Book a Brisbane Tour →

 The Key Stops: Brisbane to Cairns

-Stop 1: Noosa β€” The Perfect First Night
+Stop 1: Noosa — The Perfect First Night

 About 1.5 hours north of Brisbane, Noosa is the ideal first stop on the Brisbane-to-Cairns journey.
-The coastal walk through Noosa National Park, a sunset on Hastings Street, and a morning at the Noosa Farmers Market (Saturday) make this overnight stop genuinely worth the time.
-Don't just drive through β€” Noosa rewards at least one night.
+The coastal walk through Noosa National Park (koalas almost guaranteed on the headland track), a sunset on Hastings Street, and a morning at the Noosa Farmers Market (Sunday) make this overnight stop genuinely worth the time.
+The Noosa Everglades — the “River of Mirrors” — is now a standout kayak experience departing from Boreen Point (30 minutes from Noosa), and one of the most atmospheric nature experiences in Queensland.
+Don't just drive through Noosa on your way north — it genuinely rewards a night.

-Stop 2: Rainbow Beach & Fraser Island
+Stop 2: Hervey Bay, Rainbow Beach & K'gari (Fraser Island)

 2

-Fraser Island (K'gari) β€” World Heritage Sand Island
+K'gari (Fraser Island) — World Heritage Sand Island

-🌿 UNESCO
+🌳 UNESCO

-Fraser Island (now officially K'gari) is the world's largest sand island β€” 123km of pristine beaches, freshwater lakes of impossible blue clarity (Lake McKenzie and Lake Wabby), ancient rainforest growing in sand, and the spectacular Maheno shipwreck.
-Access is by barge from Rainbow Beach or Hervey Bay, and you'll need a 4WD on island.
+K'gari (the official name since 2023, in the Butchulla language) is the world's largest sand island — 123km of pristine beaches, freshwater lakes of impossible blue clarity (Lake McKenzie and Lake Wabby), ancient rainforest growing in sand, and the spectacular Maheno shipwreck right on the beach.
+Access is by barge from Rainbow Beach or Hervey Bay, and a 4WD is required on the island.
+Hervey Bay is also the whale watching capital of Australia: June–November, humpback whales pass through in pods, breaching dramatically close to shore.

-Stop 3: 1770 & Agnes Water
+Stop 3: 1770 & Agnes Water (Lady Musgrave Island)

-The twin towns of 1770 and Agnes Water sit at the most northerly surf beach in Queensland β€” a delightfully unhurried pair of coastal villages with good surf, excellent fish and chips, and the launchpad for the beautiful Capricorn Coast and Lady Musgrave Island (a stunning Great Barrier Reef coral cay accessible by day cruise).
-Captain Cook first landed on the Australian mainland at what is now 1770 in May 1770 β€” hence the name.
+The twin towns of 1770 and Agnes Water sit at the most northerly surf beach in Queensland — a delightfully unhurried pair of coastal villages with good surf, excellent fish and chips, and the launchpad for Lady Musgrave Island.
+This beautiful coral cay marks the southern end of the Great Barrier Reef and is accessible by day cruise (approximately 2 hours from 1770) for snorkelling and camping.
+Captain James Cook first set foot on the Australian mainland at what is now 1770 in May 1770 — hence the name.
+The drive here from Rainbow Beach takes about 4 hours, passing through Bundaberg (Ron rum distillery tours, Lady Elliot Island flights).

 Stop 4: Airlie Beach & the Whitsundays